A free short story (read only) for you to enjoy. Warning Adult reading content.

 There May Be Trouble Ahead

 To which Dawn quickly replied.
 “The other week!”
 She was of course lying and with a sigh of relief, that was the end of that conversation.
-Or so she naively thought.
+But Dawn knew that was not the end and there would be more questions to come.

-Within a few days after more investigating by her very suspicious mother the subject was suddenly brought up again and the answer was this time an unconvincingly.
+Within a few days after more strange looks and vague questions by her very suspicious mother the ‘monthly period’ subject was suddenly brought up again.
+The answer this time was an unconvincingly.
 “I can’t remember!”
-Of course by this time Dawn had an obvious ‘bit of a lump’ in her tummy and questions of.
+Of course now Dawn had an obvious ‘bit of a lump’ in her tummy and questions of.
 “You haven’t been doing anything have you?”
 Were quickly denied by a now quite worried and stressed Dawn.

 It was duly announced the following day by her mother that an appointment at the doctors had been made to see what could ever be wrong with Dawn.
 The doctor’s appointment was towards the end of that week.